maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 - `c` is your `~/code` (change it in `.zshrc` file);
 - `d` is the `~/.dotfiles` folder

-You can run a `alias` to see all avaliable aliases.
+You can run the `alias` to see all avaliable aliases.
 But, well, take a look inside the folder, there is a lot of standalone binaries too!

 If you want, you can also read the [holman's post about his dotfiles](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).